gardener/documentation/website/documentation/guides/applications/container-startup/_index.md

         - containerPort: 8080
 ```

-In above example, the `InitContainers` uses docker image `postgres:9.6.5` which is different from the application container.
+In the above example, the `InitContainers` use the docker image `postgres:9.6.5`, which is different from the application container.
 This also brings the advantage of not having to include unnecessary tools (e.g. pg_isready) in the application container.

-With introduction of `InitContainers`, the pod startup will look like following in case database is not available yet:
+With introduction of `InitContainers`, in case the database is not available yet, the pod startup will look like similarly to:

 ```bash
 $ kubectl get po -w